v-rajagt/IntuneDocs/intune/apps/app-protection-policies.md

     - **Android access requirements** - For information, see [Android app protection policy settings - Access requirements](~/apps/app-protection-policy-settings-android.md#access-requirements).

 8. Click **Next** to display the **Conditional launch** page.<br>
-    This page provides settings to set the sign-in security requirements for your access protection policy.
+    This page provides settings to set the sign-in security requirements for your app protection policy.
 Select a **Setting** and enter the **Value** that users must meet to sign in to your company app.
 Then select the **Action** you want to take if users do not meet your requirements.
 In some cases, multiple actions can be configured for a single setting.

     **Conditional launch settings**:<br>
     - **iOS/iPadOS conditional launch** - For information, see [iOS app protection policy settings - Conditional launch](~/apps/app-protection-policy-settings-ios.md#conditional-launch).